-Providing therapy for Evanston adults and adolescents
+Providing therapy for Evanston adults.

 “I have learned that a strong therapeutic relationship is essential in bringing about meaningful change.
 I take a collaborative approach to therapy to empower my clients to enact the change they desire.
 I am deeply passionate about fostering healthy connections and promoting emotional well-being as clients navigate life transitions, relational difficulties, anxiety, depression, traumatic experiences, and more.
 My goal is to create a safe and supportive environment through validation, unconditional acceptance, humor, and honesty, which allows clients to deepen their understanding of themselves and others.
 Through a compassionate and culturally sensitive approach, I strive to support clients in their journey towards personal growth, connection, and empowerment.

 “I practice primarily from a relational-cultural perspective, while integrating aspects of psychodynamic theory.
 At the core of this is the belief that we as humans have an innate need to engage in genuine, supportive connections with others while feeling validated in our experiences and emotions.
 I believe understanding how our early experiences shaped us is integral to understanding how we interact with the world in the present-day.
 Additionally, by focusing on cultural influences and societal dynamics, I aim to empower clients to challenge oppressive systems and embrace their authentic self.”